MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 2. If Windows PowerShell is still open from the previous lab exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

 3. In ther prior lab exercise, you installed Microsoft Graph PowerShell.
-You must now import both the **Microsoft.Graph.Groups** sub-module (to view the active groups in PowerShell) and the **Microsoft.Graph.Identity.DirectoryManagement** sub-module (which contains the cmdlets necessary to recover the deleted group).
+You must now import both the **Microsoft.Graph.Groups** sub-module (which contains the cmdlets to view and maintain Microsoft groups) and the **Microsoft.Graph.Identity.DirectoryManagement** sub-module (which contains the cmdlets necessary to recover the deleted group).
 To do so, type the following commands and then press Enter:  <br/>

-		Import-Module Microsoft.Graph.Group
+		Import-Module Microsoft.Graph.Groups

 		Import-Module Microsoft.Graph.Identity.DirectoryManagement

-4. At the command prompt, you must now connect to Microsoft Graph and perform a request for permissions.
+4. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the cmdlets that were just imported.
 Microsoft Graph PowerShell permissions are NOT pre-authorized.
 As such, you must perform a one-time, per-module request for permissions depending on your needs.
+The 'Group.Read.All' scope is required to display the current list of active groups.
 The 'Directory.ReadWrite.All' scope provides permission to read and write data in Adatum's directory, such as users and groups.
 This permission is required to restore the deleted group.
-The 'Group.Read.All' scope is required to display the current list of active groups.
 Type the following command and then press Enter: <br/>

 		Connect-MgGraph -Scopes 'Group.Read.All', 'Directory.ReadWrite.All'